Elisabeth Morrow School: Campus

 The school's 14 acre campus encompasses three classroom buildings, two gymnasiums/performing arts center, three playgrounds, playing field, and a running brook.
 Facilities include three state-of-the-art science labs, technology labs, multiple libraries, two music and two art studios as well as a middle school social space and ceramics studio.

 Morrow House, the former Georgian home of the Morrow family, is now used for fifth through eighth graders.
 The Little School, built in 1939, is home to first through fourth graders, while nursery and kindergarteners are in Chilton House, designed in 1970.
 Fourth grade was not connected to the Little School until 2005, when the admission rooms were moved.

+Awards and Honors

+The Elisabeth Morrow School was selected as a 2025 National Blue Ribbon School, recognized for exemplary academic performance by the Council for American Private Education (CAPE) and the New Jersey State Board of Education.
+In 2026, the institution was named a National Gold Star School by the National Association of Elementary School Principals (NAESP).

+The school is designated as an Apple Distinguished School for its leadership in educational innovation, and holds a Responsible AI in Learning (RAIL) Endorsement in AI Literacy, Safety, and Ethics.
+Additionally, as a UN Global School, the institution integrates the United Nations Sustainable Development Goals (SDGs) into its curriculum.
+The school was also a consecutive recipient of the ASCA Student Council School of Excellence Award in 2025 and 2026, a national honor recognizing excellence in student leadership.